Request Appointment

 Revision rhinoplasties are usually performed under general anesthesia as an outpatient procedure.

-Recovery After Revision Rhinoplasty
+After Your Revision Rhinoplasty

 Recovery after a revision rhinoplasty is typically similar to the initial surgery.
 Patients will notice swelling, bruising, and redness and may experience some discomfort.
 As the surgery is performed on an outpatient basis, patients may return home with a trusted friend or family member to drive them and care for them in the early stages of recovery.
 Dr. Paquet can prescribe pain medication to maintain comfort.
 Keeping the head elevated and using cold compresses can help alleviate swelling.
-Most patients are ready to return to non-strenuous routines, such as work or school, after about one to two weeks after their revision rhinoplasty.
-Some residual swelling may persist for up to a year after the surgery.

 Can my sinus problems be taken care of at the same time as my revision rhinoplasty?